ibexa/documentation-developer/docs/guide/data_migration/importing_data.md

 You can use [Symfony expression syntax](https://symfony.com/doc/current/components/expression_language/syntax.html) in data migrations.
-It is especially useful in [repeatable steps](#repeatable-steps), where you can use it to generate varied content if migration steps.
+It is especially useful in [repeatable steps](#repeatable-steps), where you can use it to generate varied content in migration steps.

 The expression syntax uses the following structure: `###<IDENTIFIER> <EXPRESSION> <IDENTIFIER>###`